 Maya joined Watsi on July 16th, 2015.
-Four years ago, Maya became the 1936th member to automatically support a new Watsi patient every month.
-Since then, 4,557 more people have become monthly donors!
-Maya's most recent donation supported Khin, a university student from Burma, to fund cardiac surgery.
+Five years ago, Maya joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Maya's most recent donation supported Socheat, a 29-year-old call center worker from Cambodia, to fund fracture repair surgery.